jimmychu0807/ethereum-zkvm-study/weekly-update/final-report.md

 Lastly I also added a github CI workflow script [`zkvm-test.yml`](https://github.com/grandinetech/grandine/pull/386/files#diff-3100b4a9081a2d21a9a64759e0d35e33684fac9cb222c56d8c00135f23beaed6) so there is a CI test to build different zkVM host and guest code and run two test cases.
 This serves as a sanity check to ensure that future code change doesn't break the zkVM host and guest code.

-The work is enclosed in [PR#386](https://github.com/grandinetech/grandine/pull/386).
+The work is comprised in [PR#386](https://github.com/grandinetech/grandine/pull/386).

 ### Accompanied PRs to SHA2 and BLS12-381